icon_megaphone

 Imagine how you want your laundromat to run.
 A well-structured operational plan will streamline your day-to-day operations, regardless of your service offerings.
 Plan out the specifics for each service:

-Logistics for pickup and delivery: Efficient scheduling and route planning are key for offering pickup and delivery.
-Some laundromats use apps to streamline logistics, optimize routes, and communicate with customers.
+• Logistics for pickup and delivery: Efficient scheduling and route planning are key for offering pickup and delivery.
+Smart routing software can streamline logistics, optimize routes, and communicate with customers.

 5. Market analysis and competition